 Qualifications to take the Master Exam and receive a License: A candidate must have at least 2,000 of hours of work in the field of plumbing installations as a journeyman plumber or a minimum of at least 4 years with 8,000 hours of work in the field of plumbing installations as a trainee plumber under the supervision of a master plumber.

-Content of the Test: Journeyman and master exams are each composed of 100 questions and the candidate is give 3 hours to complete the tests.
+Content of the Test: The journeyman test has 80 questions and the master exams has 100 questions.
+The candidate is given 3 hours to complete the tests.
 The content of the exams is as follows with the following number of questions:

 Fees: There are fees to take the test.